meew0/Lethe/README.md

 * The ones in package.json
 * ffmpeg, it needs to be installed and in your path

+Also, you will get crashes when doing certain things unless you comment out line 476 of `processor.js` in `node_modules/fluent-ffmpeg/lib` (should look like `emitEnd(new Error('Output stream closed'));`).
+There is a way around this but I haven't found it yet.

 ## Usage
 Run Lethe using the email and password as command line arguments: